EGI-Federation/documentation/content/en/users/dev-env/notebooks/sharing/_index.md

 Real-time collaboration(RTC) allows you to leverage the power of user-initiated sharing to see each other's edits in real time.

-You should see on the top-right corner of your Jupyter lab your user initial.
+You should see on the top-right corner of your Jupyter Lab your user initial.

 ![user RTC corner](notebooks-rtc-corner.png)

 Whenever other users access your server you will see the details in the extension panel on the left of the Jupyter Lab interface.
-Now you can see users collaborating with you on your server, changes from other users will be shown in real time:
+Now you can see users collaborating with you on your server and changes from other users will be shown in real time:

 ![RTC sharing](notebooks-rtc-sharing.png)